nikmakepeace/cthughanix/IMAGE_GENERATION.md

 PaletteStageModule
 ```

-Flame, translate, and wave are real object-executing stages now.
-They still use
+Image, flame, translate, and wave are real object-executing stages now.
+The
+image stage overlays the selected PCX when `VisualDirector` arms it once.
-the legacy `CthughaBuffer` globals to select/bind the active buffer, but they
+Flame, translate, and wave still use the legacy `CthughaBuffer` globals to
-call the selected `FlameEntry`, `TranslateEntry`, or `WaveEntry` through
+select/bind the active buffer, but they call the selected `FlameEntry`,
-`execute(frameBuffer, context)`.
+`TranslateEntry`, or `WaveEntry` through `execute(frameBuffer, context)`.

 ## Where Audio Affects Pixels